LevelNico/OOSE2015/README.md

 # GameOfOOSE
-A game for the OOSE class.
+A game for the OOSE course at Aalborg University.